UPPS 01.04.45 - Concealed Carry of Handguns by License Holders on University Premises

-The university does not provide storage for handguns; it is the responsibility of the license holder to safely and securely store his or her handgun.
+The university does not provide storage for handguns; it is the responsibility of the license holder to safely and securely store their handgun.

 Violations of this policy must be reported to the University Police Department (UPD).
 Based on UPD’s findings, students, faculty, and staff may be referred for disciplinary action pursuant to subsections a., b., and c. below:

 Students found in violation of the policy or state handgun laws shall be reported to Student Justice in the Dean of Students Office for appropriate disciplinary action.
 Disciplinary procedures and penalties will follow the guidelines outlined in the Code of Student Conduct.

 Faculty and staff found in violation of the policy shall be reported to their supervisors for appropriate disciplinary action.
 These actions could include sanctions ranging from reprimand, suspension with or without pay, or termination.

 Contractors and subcontractors found in violation of this policy or state handgun licensing laws shall be reported to the department administering the contract for appropriate sanctions.